Learn Mexican Spanish: A Spanish Course for Mexico (Audible Audiobook)

 This dictionary contains all the real Spanish slang and idioms that are not found in regular dictionaries.
 These are the terms and expressions that your will hear in business, on the street and in film, music, and in social settings.
 The English word finder index makes it easy to search for terms about sex, drugs and crime - and much, much more. |

-Diccionario de mexicanismos (Spanish Edition)
+Diccionario de Mexicanismos (Spanish Edition)

 This Dictionary of Mexicanisms shows the linguistic routines and habits that give identity to Mexicans and in it are reflected the great cultural axes around which the lexicon of Mexican Spanish is concentrated.
 This dictionary highlights the relationship between language and culture, since it makes clear that what is culturally and cognitively important for Mexicans has more lexicon or more constructions to be expressed.
 This dictionary captures the linguistic identity and personality of the Mexican people. |